bogongroverchalet/website/_posts/news/2021-11-17-labour-day.md

 ---

-The Bogong Rover Chalet will not be available for any external (i.e. non-Scout) bookings over the 2022 labour day (March 14th) as we will be running a working bee.
+The Bogong Rover Chalet will not be available for any external (i.e. non-Scout) bookings over the 2022 labour day weekend (March 14th) as we will be running a working bee.